Please enter a search term to begin your search.

-Senior Citizen Law Project provides seniors with advice, assistance with legal paperwork and representation.
-SCLP can assist seniors in the following areas:
+The Medicare Advocacy Project represents clients in Medicare appeals while the Senior Citizens Law Project provides seniors with advice, assistance with legal paperwork and representation.

-Vermont Long-Term Care Ombudsman Project (VOP) protects the health, welfare and rights of people who live in long term care facilities, including nursing homes, residential care homes and assisted living residences.
-It also helps people who receive long term care services in their homes through Choices for Care (CFC).
+The Vermont Long-Term Care Ombudsman Project protects the health, welfare and rights of people who live in long-term care facilities, including nursing homes, residential care homes and assisted living residences.
+It also helps people who receive long term care services in their homes through Choices for Care.

-Office of Healthcare Ombudsman provides help to Vermonters who have problems and questions about healthcare and health insurance through a telephone hotline service, call 1-800-917-7787.
+The Health Care Advocate Project provides help to Vermonters who have problems and questions about health care and health insurance through a telephone hotline.
+Call 1-800-917-7787.

 Vermont Ethics Network provides information and resources on advance directives, health care decision making, and current topics related to health care ethics, end-of-life care, palliative care and pain management.